iamjuu/iamjuu/README.md

 -👋 Hey there!
-I'm @muhammedajmalcc, a passionate web developer.
+I'm @muhammedajmalcc, a passionate MERN stack developer.

 -👀 Passionate about web development and constantly striving to expand my skills and knowledge.

 -🌱 Currently immersed in mastering the MERN (MongoDB, Express.js, React.js, Node.js) stack to build robust and scalable web applications.

--💻 Proficient in HTML, CSS, JavaScript, and experienced in crafting responsive and intuitive user interfaces.
+-💻 Proficient in HTML, CSS,react, JavaScript, and experienced in crafting responsive and intuitive user interfaces.

 -🔧 Skilled in backend development with Node.js, Express.js, and MongoDB for efficient database management.